splunk/security_content_docs/_posts/2021-08-18-powershell_4104_hunting.md

 | `powershell_4104_hunting_filter`
 ```

-#### Associated Analytic Story
+> :information_source:
+> **powershell_4104_hunting_filter** is a empty macro by default.
+It allows the user to filter out any results (false positives) without editing the SPL.

+#### Required fields
+List of fields required to use this analytic.
-* [Hermetic Wiper](/stories/hermetic_wiper)
+* _time
-* [Malicious PowerShell](/stories/malicious_powershell)
+* Message

 #### How To Implement
 The following Hunting analytic requires PowerShell operational logs to be imported.
 Modify the powershell macro as needed to match the sourcetype or add index.
 This analytic is specific to 4104, or PowerShell Script Block Logging.

-#### Required field
-* _time
-* Message

-#### Kill Chain Phase
-* Exploitation

 #### Known False Positives
 Limited false positives.
 May filter as needed.

+#### Associated Analytic Story
+* [Hermetic Wiper](/stories/hermetic_wiper)
+* [Malicious PowerShell](/stories/malicious_powershell)

 #### RBA